Internship Guidelines / FAQ for MIT and MPI Students Contact Susan Weekes Undergraduate Internship Co‑ordinator North

 What is the application procedure?

-Attendance at an information meeting (October or January) is mandatory.
-A general e-mail is sent to all second, third and fourth year students asking about availability and registration is required.
+Attendance at an information meeting is strongly recommended.
+An e-mail is sent to all second, third and fourth year students and registration is required.
 At the meeting, former interns discuss their experiences and there is a question and answer period and a mini résumé writing workshop.

 For the One-to-One Match, eligible students submit an Internship Approval Form and e-mail a “wish list” to the Internship Co-ordinator (e.g., interests, skills, suggested employers) along with a Word or WordPerfect version of his/her current résumé.
 The Internship Co-ordinator arranges a time to discuss ideas for possible placements.
 The student participates in the process (résumé revision, writing cover letter, attending interviews).

 Available positions open to Competition will be posted and e-mailed to MIT and MPI senior students.
 Eligible students submit an Internship Approval Form and e-mail a Word or WordPerfect version of their résumé and cover letter for their position(s) of interest to the Internship Co-ordinator.
 The employer will review the applications forwarded by the Internship Office.

 Internship Approval Forms are available in NCB 236.